IPAM: IP Address Management

 - Supernet: This name field is required and must be unique.

 - Address: Initial IP address.
-Obligatory field.
+Mandatory field.

 - Mask: Network mask.
-Obligatory field.
+Mandatory field.

 Starting with version NG 758, this information may be imported from CSV files in this order: